elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-the-effects-of-miscommunication-on-dialogue-and-resolution-in-literature.md

 url: /learn/art-history-and-literature/questions/what-are-the-effects-of-miscommunication-on-dialogue-and-resolution-in-literature
 score: 9.0
 related_article1:
+    id: 168251
+    title: >-
+        How does language blur the line between reality and perception?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/how-does-language-blur-the-line-between-reality-and-perception
+related_article2:
     id: 168257
+    title: >-
-    title: What are Don John's motivations and how do they impact other characters?
+        What are Don John's motivations and how do they impact other characters?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-are-don-johns-motivations-and-how-do-they-impact-other-characters
-related_article2:
-    id: 168258
-    title: How does Claudio's naivety affect his relationships and character growth?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-claudios-naivety-affect-his-relationships-and-character-growth
 related_article3:
-    id: 168268
+    id: 168253
-    title: What role do love and trust play in character motivations within relationships?
+    title: >-
+        How does jealousy contribute to deception in literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-role-do-love-and-trust-play-in-character-motivations-within-relationships
+    url: /learn/art-history-and-literature/questions/how-does-jealousy-contribute-to-deception-in-literature
 related_article4:
-    id: 168262
+    id: 168252
-    title: How do courtship dynamics contribute to conflict and resolution in Shakespearean plays?
+    title: >-
+        In what ways can language manipulation lead to misperception in relationships?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-courtship-dynamics-contribute-to-conflict-and-resolution-in-shakespearean-plays
+    url: /learn/art-history-and-literature/questions/in-what-ways-can-language-manipulation-lead-to-misperception-in-relationships
 related_article5:
-    id: 168263
+    id: 168256
-    title: How does language shape perception and reality in society?
+    title: >-
+        What lessons about humanity can be learned from the theme of trust and betrayal in Shakespeare's works?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-language-shape-perception-and-reality-in-society
+    url: /learn/art-history-and-literature/questions/what-lessons-about-humanity-can-be-learned-from-the-theme-of-trust-and-betrayal-in-shakespeares-works
 ---

 &nbsp;